 - Social movements

-- ICTs and social media
+- Political communication and social media

 - Lupien, P. 2023.
 Indigenous Civil Society in Latin America: Collective Action in the Digital Age.
 Chapel Hill, NC: University of North Carolina Press.

 - Lupien, P. 2022.
 Participatory Democracy, Democratic Education, and Women, Journal of Latin American Studies. doi:10.1017/S0022216X22000517

 - Lupien, P., A. Rincón, A. Lalama, and G. Chiriboga.
 2022.
 Framing Indigenous Protest in the Online Public Sphere: A Comparative Frame Analysis.
 New Media and Society. doi:10.1177/ 14614448221074705

 - Lupien, P. and L. Rourke.
 2021.
 (Mis)information, Democracy and Information Literacy: